sitereliabilityengineer/sre/check_webservice/README.md

-I usually need yo check webservices.
+I usually need to check webservices.
 I check the http code and the time it takes to give me back the result of the soap query.
 It works only with ssl.

 To execute the code: